-- (a) the care centre is registered in accordance with this Act; and - (b) such person is issued with a licence to operate the care centre under this Act.

-Requirements in relation to a care centre.

-Services rendered

-in a care centre.

-(2) A person who contravenes the provisions of subsection (1) commits an offence and shall be liable, on conviction, to a fine not exceeding five hundred thousand shillings, or to imprisonment for a term not exceeding one year, or to both.

-21. (1) A person who intends to establish a care centre shall make an application to the county executive committee member in the prescribed form for registration and the issuance of a licence to operate the care centre.

-(2) Legislation by each county government shall set out the-
+- (a) the care centre is registered in accordance with this Act; and - (b) such person is issued with a licence to operate the care centre under this Act. - (2) A person who contravenes the provisions of subsection (1) commits an offence and shall be liable, on conviction, to a fine not exceeding five hundred thousand shillings, or to imprisonment for a term not exceeding one year, or to both. - 21.
+(1) A person who intends to establish a care centre shall make an application to the county executive committee member in the prescribed form for registration and the issuance of a licence to operate the care centre. - Registration of care centres and licensing of applicants by a county government. - (2) Legislation by each county government shall set out the - (a) criteria for the registration of care centre within the respective county; - (b) information required to be submitted by an applicant for registration;

-- (a) criteria for the registration of care centre within the respective county; - (b) information required to be submitted by an applicant for registration; - (c) process of determination of an application for registration of a care centre; - (d) the conditions for the issuance of a licence under this Act; - (e) the grounds for and the process of rejecting an application or cancelling a licence issued under this Act; or - (f) the process of issuance of a licence to an applicant for the management of a care centre; and - (g) process of application for the renewal of licences, de-registration and revocation of a licence issued to an applicant under this Act.

-22. (1) An applicant for registration and licencing shall undertake and submit, together with the application for registration under section 21, a location assessment report setting out evidence of the steps taken to ensure that the premises used for the purposes of the care centre are appropriately and suitably located.
+- (c) process of determination of an application for registration of a care centre; - (d) the conditions for the issuance of a licence under this Act: - (e) the grounds for and the process of rejecting an application or cancelling a licence issued under this Act; or - (f) the process of issuance of a licence to an applicant for the management of a care centre; and - (g) process of application for the renewal of licences, de-registration and revocation of a licence issued to an applicant under this Act. - 22.
+(1) An application for registration and licencing shall undertake and submit, together with the application for registration under section 21, a location assessment report setting out evidence of the steps taken to ensure that the premises used for the purposes of the care centre are appropriately and suitably located.